 The Value of SEC Reports ft.
 AT&T

-An unspoken investor fear is false information.
-The U.S. Securities and Exchange Commission (SEC) protects investors from market manipulation, so if you have a fear, don’t fret!
+An unspoken fear for investors is false information.
+The U.S. Securities and Exchange Commission (SEC) protects investors from market manipulation.
+So if you have fears, don’t fret!

 If you’re unsure of a company, the SEC will give you valuable financial information and details to know if it’s worth the investment.
-Don’t walk into any trading situation uncertain; give yourself every resource and learn how to use it.
+Don’t walk into any trading situation uncertain.
+Find all the resources available and learn how to use them.

 What is the SEC?

 You might be wary of anything related to the United States federal government.
-However, when it comes to investing, it’ll give you the latest tea on companies.
+However, when it comes to investing, it can give you the latest tea on companies.

 What is the SEC?
 An independent agency (not under the president’s control) of the federal government that enforces laws on companies to tell the truth.

 How does the SEC help investors?
-It helps investors by “maintaining fair, orderly, and efficient markets,” “facilitating capital information,” and ensuring that companies, brokers, dealers, and exchangers tell the truth about a business or trade.
+The SEC helps investors by “maintaining fair, orderly, and efficient markets,” “facilitating capital information,” and ensuring that companies, brokers, dealers, and exchangers tell the truth about a business or trade”.

-Basically, think of it as the lie detector test of the financial world, but for free!
-Look at Quarterly Reports, Financial Statements, Annual Reports, etc., to your heart’s desire.
+Think of it as the lie detector test of the financial world, and you get to see all of the results!
+You can view Quarterly Reports, Financial Statements, Annual Reports, etc.

 Why was the SEC established?
-In 1929, the SEC was created to prevent future market crashes in response to the great depression.
-It was founded because of the large amount of dishonesty, fraud, and manipulation in the securities market that debilitated the country through the great depression.
+In response to the great depression, the SEC was created in 1929 to prevent future market crashes.
+It was founded due to the large amount of dishonesty, fraud, and manipulation in the securities market that debilitated the country through the great depression.

 Looking Into the SEC Details

-The SEC is the map of details that will give you the details you want about a company’s financial activity.
-The official statements put out by a company can massage the actual data in a financial report or income statement, so actually read the numbers for yourself.
+The SEC is the map that will give you details you want about a company’s financial activity.
+The official statements put out by a company can fudge the actual data in a financial report or income statement.
+Make sure to read the actual numbers for yourself!

-After testing several different screeners, AT&T (T) fit a particular strategy, so I started diving into the details.
-Here are the financial metrics for AT&T;
+After testing several different screeners, AT&T (T) fit a particular strategy.
+Here are the financial metrics for AT&T:

 Financial Metrics | AT&T ( T ) |